y-hesse/pdfalign/README.md

 pdfalign is a very simple tool to extract text from a pdf in a grid aligned format.
 This is especially useful in table extraction pipelines.
 Some use cases include invoice data extraction and pdf processing for rag systems.
-The simple algorithm that pdfalign uses is the meanshift algorithm to group text blocks together and to algin grids.
+The simple algorithm that pdfalign uses is the meanshift algorithm to group text blocks together and to align grids.
 In some scenarios this may produce very sparse documents / tests.
 In most cases this is however not a problem for llms to handle

 ## Features